campg2j003/md2html/readme.md

 - `-t`: text placed in the `<title>` element of the HTML page.
 - `-c`: produce a table of contents.
 - `-l`: specify the location of the table of contents.
 It is a Python regular expression that matches the text in the source (Markdown) file where the TOC should appear.
 The table of contents is placed just before the first match of this re.
-If the string starts with "+", the "+" is removed and the TOC is place after the newline following the start of the matched text.
+If the string starts with "+", the "+" is removed and the TOC is placed after the newline following the start of the matched text.
 The default is `"^# "`, which causes the TOC to be placed just before the first level 1 heading.
 If the string is only "+", the default is used and the TOC follows the matched line.
 (Implies `-c`.)
 - `-T`, `--toctitle`: a title that appears (in a span) just before the TOC.
 Implies `-c`
 - `-q`: Suppress informational messages